opinionated-digital-center/python-library-project-generator/README.rst

 All the features of this template are fully tested through CI/CD pipelines, including:

-* The `Test and make release <https://github.com/opinionated-digital-center/python-library-project-generator/actions?query=workflow%3A%22Test+and+make+release%22>`_ pipeline to:
+* The `Test and make release <https://github.com/opinionated-digital-center/python-library-project-generator/actions?query=workflow%3A%22Test+and+make+release%22>`_ pipeline, which does:

   * Generate projects for each options of the template.
   * Run the project's built-in tests and checks for each option specifically.

 * The `Test GitLab Pipeline <https://github.com/opinionated-digital-center/python-library-project-generator/actions?query=workflow%3A%22Test+GitLab+Pipeline%22>`_
-  pipeline (GitHub available soon) to:
+  pipeline (GitHub available soon), which does:

   * Generate a project with the default options.
+  * Push the result to the
+    `pipeline test project on gitlab.com <https://gitlab.com/opinionated-digital-center/testing-area/python-library-project-generator-gitlab-pipeline-test>`_.
+  * Create a Merge Request.
-  * Test that the generated project's GitLab pipeline runs successfully, including:

-    * Run the project's built-in tests and checks on the project's pipeline.
+  * Verify the Merge Request's pipeline runs successfully, validating the project's tests and checks.
+  * Merge the Merge Request.
+  * Verify that the post-merge pipeline successfully creates and publishes a release, which includes:

     * Automatically bump the package's version following `ADR-0003: Use Semantic Versioning <https://github.com/opinionated-digital-center/architecture-decision-record/blob/master/docs/adr/0003-use-semantic-versioning.md>`_, based on commit messages following
-      `ADR-0005: Use Conventional Commits <https://github.com/opinionated-digital-center/architecture-decision-record/blob/master/docs/adr/0005-use-conventional-commits.md>`_).
+      `ADR-0005: Use Conventional Commits <https://github.com/opinionated-digital-center/architecture-decision-record/blob/master/docs/adr/0005-use-conventional-commits.md>`_.
     * Generate the `release notes <https://gitlab.com/opinionated-digital-center/testing-area/python-library-project-generator-gitlab-pipeline-test/-/blob/master/CHANGELOG.md>`_.
     * Publish the `release on GitLab <https://gitlab.com/opinionated-digital-center/testing-area/python-library-project-generator-gitlab-pipeline-test/-/releases>`_.
     * Publish the `released package to the TestPyPI package repository <https://test.pypi.org/project/python-library-project-generator-gitlab-pipeline-test/>`_.
     * (Also published but not tested: the project's `generated doc on Read The Docs <https://python-library-project-generator-gitlab-pipeline-test.readthedocs.io/>`_).

+* The Test GitHub Actions workflow (available soon).

 Features list
 -------------